emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/guest-book.md

 * Messages are retrieved once a user has logged in.
 * User can add a donation with their message.

 That's it!
 Go ahead and run `yarn dev` in the terminal.
 Try logging in!
-Axion Wallet will check for your wallet credentials stored locally in the browser, and will ask you to authorize this app.
+Fermi Wallet will check for your wallet credentials stored locally in the browser, and will ask you to authorize this app.
 Once you've logged in, you should see something like this:

 ![Guest Book Logged In](/docs/assets/guest-book_fe_logged-in.jpg)